Some rules to make the IT architecture clear and project healthy. Not for architects, but for managers.

 Using clear terminology

-All the project stakeholders (you, technical team, business people) should share the same concepts.
+All the project stakeholders (you, technical team, business people) should share the same business concepts.
 It's obvious why, but often undervalued.

 If practical common glossary happens to be unattainable, it usually means: